5l1v3r1/DoubleCap/README.md

 MATERIAL NEEDED : <br>
 • 3D printer (one head is sufficient) <br>
-• PLA or ABS filaments (both have been tested for this piece and worked) at least 0.7m <br>
+• PLA or ABS filaments (both have been tested for this piece and worked) at least 0.7m long <br>
 • File .stl of the whole double cap